TarikTornes/uniLu_helper/README.md

   - create .env with `GROQ_API_KEY`

 ## Run
+- run the docker container in order to start the redis database except for branch test2 this safes the history in memory
 - got into src folder
 - run: `fastapi dev main.py`to start the server